Quick Facts about the MDB

 Home to more than two million people, the Basin supports many regional service centres and agricultural communities, as well as Canberra, the nation's capital.
 Outside the Basin, a further 1.3 million people depend on its water resources, including Adelaide with the largest population base reliant on Basin water resources.

-About 30 Aboriginal nations live in the Basin and practice a rich cultural heritage based on the Murray–Darling river systems.
+Over 40 Aboriginal nations (21 Aboriginal Nations in the Northern Basin, 23 in the Southern Basin), live in the Basin and practice a rich cultural heritage based on the Murray–Darling river systems.

 The Basin is Australia's most important agricultural area, producing over one–third of Australia's food supply.